CommonAccord/CmaccDoc_Form-Agt/FR-v0.md

 That.sec=Il a été convenu et arrêté ce qui suit :

-Note=Sec.* is the sections of the agreement - the principal text.
+Note="sec" is the sections of the agreement - the principal text.
 There is an option for a heading, but that is rare.
 We also include a default set of top-level subject matter divisions.

+sec=Le texte de l'accord.

 By.Ti=Signature